himynameisdave/eslint-config-himynameisdave/README.md

 ```

 You may need to tweak things in your `tsconfig.json` (or other files) in order to get everything working properly.

+### Releases

+Read more about the release guidelines for this project [over here](https://github.com/himynameisdave/eslint-config-himynameisdave/blob/master/.github/RELEASING.md).

 ### Inspiration